 Interestingly, the production of fibers and materials for garments is responsible for about 4% of the global CO2 emissions.
 Such a statistic doesn’t sound too bad for the fashion industry.
 But hold on, it gets worse.

-Fast fashion utilizes oil to produce synthetic materials, it transports the garment all around the globe, it wraps its products in protective plastic, and it uses animal byproducts bought from animal agriculture.
+Fast fashion utilizes oil to produce synthetic materials, it transports the garments all around the globe, it wraps its products in protective plastic, and it uses animal byproducts bought from animal agriculture.
+If you thought plastic pollution resulted from the use of bottled water was bad for the environment, stop for a second and imagine what all those plastic wrappers can do in landfills and in oceans!

 So, if you think about it, fashion is one of the most polluting industries in the world.
 It should be right there in the top 51.